Gmina Kunice

-Gmina Kunice (German: Kunitz Kreis)is a rural gmina (administrative district) in Legnica County, Lower Silesian Voivodeship, in south-western Poland.
+Gmina Kunice (German: Kreis Kunitz) is a rural gmina (administrative district) in Legnica County, Lower Silesian Voivodeship, in south-western Poland.
 Its seat is the village of Kunice, which lies approximately 6 km east of Legnica and 57 km west of the regional capital Wrocław.

 The gmina covers an area of 92.79 km2, and as of 2019 its total population is 6,960.

 Neighbouring gminas

 Gmina Kunice is bordered by the town of Legnica and the gminas of Legnickie Pole, Lubin, Miłkowice, Prochowice and Ruja.

 Villages

 The gmina contains the villages of Bieniowice, Golanka Górna, Grzybiany, Jaśkowice Legnickie, Kunice, Miłogostowice, Pątnów Legnicki, Piotrówek, Rosochata, Spalona, Szczytniki Małe, Szczytniki nad Kaczawą and Ziemnice.